ananya20-s/sl-cc-churn/README.md

 ## Results
 - Provide Business Insights and Recommendation to prevent customer churn
 - Build a pipeline and save model
-- Build RestFul API using Flask
+- Build API using Flask
+- Deploy using Docker
 - Test the API

 ## Findings